SWxTREC/msis/README.md

 Run `npm test` to make sure your tests are passing.

-Then, run `npm run build:deploy` to create the `/docs` directory that will be deployed.
+Then, run `npm run build:prod` to create the `/docs` directory that will be deployed.

 Make a copy of `docs/index.html` and name it `docs/404.html`.
 Why?
 I'm not sure, but maybe with this package instead, you can skip this step: https://github.com/angular-schule/angular-cli-ghpages